 The MX beamline will be a completely new beamline.
-It will be a state-of-the-art MX beamline, based on an in vacuum undulator, and will have robotic sample handling and utilize a high-performance photon counting detector.
-It will be used to elucidate the mechanisms of proteins and nucleic acids at molecular level and provide guidelines for developing new drugs and therapies.
+It will be a state-of-the-art beamline, and will be used to elucidate the mechanisms of proteins and nucleic acids at molecular level and provide guidelines for developing new drugs and therapies.
 It is envisaged that in the early stages there will be strong collaborations with recombinant protein production and crystallization laboratories in the region.
-Protein crystallography studies at synchrotrons have contributed to the award of five Nobel prizes, the first in 1997 and the most recent in 2012.
+MX is of high priority for SESAME since by offering research opportunities in structural biology and macromolecular crystallography it will raise the level of scientific research in the Middle East and neighbouring countries to one of high prestige that would rank it as world-class.
+Most of the current discoveries in medicine related to structural biology are to be attributed to recent developments in synchrotron radiation and its applications.
+A recent important example is how most synchrotron radiation facilities joined forces to face the coronavirus pandemic and offered their capacities to the global scientific community.
+Protein crystallography studies at synchrotrons have contributed to the award of six Nobel prizes, the first in 1997 and the most recent in 2020.
+The conceptual design of SESAME's MX beamline, based on an in vacuum undulator source, variable energy monochromator, robotic sample handling and high-performance photon counting detector, is being updated to take account of